Skip to main content

 I have become comfortably numb.

-have become comfortably numb and learned to deal with it.
-I have this extreme fear to show
+I have a vulnerable confession to make.
+I have become comfortably numb and learned to deal with it.
+I have this extreme fear to show vulnerability, to fail, to demonstrate weakness.

 I knew I should have stayed in bed.